-Is there an icon at the bottom of the post that will allow you to share it directly to Facebook and Twitter?
+Is there an icon at the bottom of the post that will allow you to share it directly to LinkedIn, Facebook, and Twitter?
 Why not?
-Consumers’ attention spans are shorter than a goldfish’s memory so don’t let them get distracted.
+Consumers’ attention spans are shortening with each passing year, so don’t let them get distracted!
 If it takes any level of effort to share a post, then chances are your readers just won’t bother.
-Make it even easier by adding ‘click to tweet’ links at key points in your text and, above all, ensure there are enough images embedded in the post to make it eye-catching.
+Make it easier for them by adding ‘click to tweet’ links at key points in your text and, above all, ensure there are enough images embedded in the post to make it eye-catching.

 If you want to go the extra mile, condense long-form content into bite-sized slide decks and infographics for social media.
 BrighterBox does this well (if we do say so ourselves) by using the slide deck method to shorten our content.
 This has increased our engagement and click-through rate massively as our content can be read quickly and easily by our audience.

 80% of internet users will never read past the headline of an article and a surprising 60% of people will share an article (without even reading it) if the headline is that catchy.
 The takeaway?
 Headlines are not to be underestimated.
 Just as you should spend time on the main body of your post, you should also ensure you put some serious thought into your title.
 Learn how to write the kind of headlines that get clicked on – the ones that you just can’t scroll past.

 - Taking a look at what headlines successful competitors are using